 Photo description: Black and white image of a smiling Vojtech, with a red frame around it and an illustrated paper airplane in the background.

 Outside of my day job, I play blind football, and I'm involved in various projects connecting visually impaired and sighted people together, including working in a small NGO that runs activities for blind and visually impaired people.
-I'm also working on an accessible Fedora project currently called Fegora, an unofficial Linux distribution aimed at visually impaired users.
+I'm also working on an accessible Fedora project called Vojtux, an unofficial Linux distribution aimed at visually impaired users.

 The assistive technology stack

 When I use a smart device, I need several pieces of assistive technology.
 The first and most essential is called a screen reader.
 This is software that presents what's on the screen to blind or visually impaired people, either through speech or through braille (basically, it tries to serve as our eyes).
 It can read out notifications and tell me which button or page element I'm focusing on, allowing me to interact with graphical user interfaces.

 Screen readers use speech synthesis to speak aloud what appears on the screen.
 There are a variety of speech synthesizers, and some voices are more "natural-sounding" than others.
 The one I use, Espeak, is not very natural-sounding, but it's lightweight and fast.
 It also supports almost all languages, including Czech (which I use).